sagnikc395/tokenizer/README.md

 ## tokenization

-An implementation of the GPT BPE Tokenizer and adding a improvement using the [SuperBPE Algorithm](https://arxiv.org/abs/2503.13423).
+An implementation of the GPT BPE Tokenizer used in the GPT-2 paper and adding a improvement using the [SuperBPE Algorithm](https://arxiv.org/abs/2503.13423).

 ### Readings: